daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ![](assets/images/screenClass.jpg)![](assets/images/footer-toggle.jpg)

-This function determines the size of the screen and hide the footer elements if the screen is smaller than 760px
+This function determines the size of the screen and trigger various changes if the screen is smaller than 760px.

+Some of the footer elements collapse and a down arrow icon appears:

 ![](assets/images/footer-collapsed.jpg)

-This set of functions, `showHours` and `showLocation` then allow the user to click on the down arrow to show the relevant section, you can see that the hidden class is added when the information isn't shown:
+This set of functions, `showHours` and `showLocation`, then allow the user to click on the down arrow to show the relevant section, you can see that the hidden class is added when the information isn't shown:

 ![](assets/images/read-less-hidden.jpg)